The Guide to Interpreting Your Financial Aid Award Letter

 Financial aid award letters should arrive with or soon after the college’s offer of admission, typically in late March or early April.
 In some cases, the college will email a financial aid notification, with instructions to log into the college’s website to review the college cost and financial aid information online.

-Not everybody receives a financial aid award letter or notification.
+Not everyone receives a financial aid award letter or notification.
 If you don’t qualify for financial aid, you might not receive an award letter.

 Students have until the National Candidates Reply Date of May 1 to accept the offer of admission and financial aid.